 Example: Small Doggy Grooming will win 50 percent of the local dog grooming market share.

-Small Doggy Grooming will have the most Instagram followers of any dog grooming salon.
+rather than Small Doggy Grooming will have the most Instagram followers of any dog grooming salon.

 - Timely.
 There must be a definite time period in which the goal needs to be accomplished.
 You need a specific start and end date, so that you can accurately measure your success.